 Keeping mobile teams in step with each other is a significant challenge for every business.
-Using the cutting edge tools offered by UC mobile client, mobile workforce can better collaborate in different communication formats, allowing extra flexibility, consistency and productivity.
+Using the cutting-edge tools offered by UC mobile clients, the mobile workforce can better collaborate in different communication formats, allowing extra flexibility, consistency, and productivity.
 But not all mobile communications solutions are created equal.
 Performing an in-depth business need analysis beforehand helps you make the right decision and choosing an all-inclusive solution saves you troubles.

 Yeastar Linkus: All-in-one UC Mobile Client Crafted for SMBs

 Yeastar Unified Communications App is a desktop and mobile capable application that integrates and manages all your communications functions.
-It turns your mobile devices into fully-featured office extension, let you see the presence status of others in your company, send instant messaging, share files, listen to voicemail/recording and control all your phone calls – all with a single click.
-Seamless CRM integration with Salesforce, Microsoft Dynamic 365, Google Contact and Outlook Contact is also possible with the desktop version.
+It turns your mobile devices into a fully-featured office extension, let you see the presence status of others in your company, send instant messaging, share files, listen to voicemail/recording and control all your phone calls – all with a single click.
+Seamless CRM integration with Zoho CRM, Microsoft Dynamic 365 and Google Contact is also possible with the desktop version.
 And the application is free with Yeastar Business Phone System!
 Learn more about Yeastar Linkus App here.